 For specific guidance, the State has prepared this document What is required for isolation, quarantine and self-observation?

 *During June, the State of Vermont has amended restrictions to allow residents from specific counties in New England and Eastern Seaboard states plus Pennsylvania and Ohio have been allowed to enter Vermont without a quarantine period.
 See this map for which counties are included.
 The quarantine period remains in effect for all other visitors.

 It is clear that those returning to Greensboro will need the support of neighbors and friends in the first two weeks after arriving as they comply with the quarantine restrictions.
 The Greensboro town website has important information about the Greensboro Emergency Response Team and the robust efforts to support our entire Greensboro family during this time.
 Local volunteers are available to assist with home delivery of supplies, groceries, medicine, and other requirements when you are quarantining during the first 14 days.
 Please refer to the Town Website section “For Immediate Needs” to arrange assistance with deliveries and other needs.

-The Willey’s Store and the Craftsbury General Store are not open to the public – however, you can place orders either online or via phone for pickup.
+As of mid June, The Willey’s Store is open to the public, but a limited number of customers may enter at one time.
+There is a queue in place for entrance and customers must wear masks and be 6 feet away from each other. the Craftsbury General Store is not open to the public.
+In both places you can place orders either online or via phone for pickup.
 Delivery can be arranged with Willey’s Store.
 Payment will be taken by credit card over the phone.
 Smith’s Grocery is also open for business and is open to the public.
 Some area restaurants are beginning to offer a dine-in option, but most continue to be take out only – call specific restaurants to inquire about their status.
 Area businesses have been allowed to reopen in some cases, but you should call ahead to see if they are allowing in store shopping.